ailanguagetutor/aijapanesetutor/README.md

 # AI Japanese Tutor 🎌

-An intelligent, interactive Japanese language learning platform powered by AI.
+A Japanese voice chat application for conversation practice powered by AI.

+This is an entry for the [Google Chrome Built-in AI Challenge hackathon](https://googlechromeai.devpost.com/).
+It leverages Chrome’s built-in AI APIs if available, and falls back to Google's Gemini API if not.

 Try it now @ [www.aijapanesetutor.org](https://www.aijapanesetutor.org)

 ## Features

 - 🤖 AI-powered conversation practice
-- 🔊 Voice input and text-to-speech
+- 🎤 Voice input: Speak Japanese and get real-time responses
+- 🔊 Text-to-speech: Hear the AI's responses in Japanese
-- 🌐 Japanese-English translation
+- 🌐 Instant Japanese-English translation for better understanding

 ## Getting Started